|

 Istria, land of olive oil, wineries and truffles, was once part of the Venetian empire, and after a spell with the Austro-Hungarians it was again part of Italy between the wars.
 Even today, the dual-language place names and road signs reveal it's Italian heritage.
 For Istrian tourist information, see www.istra.hr.
 Now part of Croatia, Istria can be reached overland from the UK in a couple of ways.

-Option 1: By train from London to Rijeka, then bus to Porec, Rovinj, Buje, Motovun, Pula...
+Option 2: By train from London to Rijeka, then bus to Porec, Rovinj, Buje, Motovun, Pula...

-This is arguably the most reliable all-year-round way to reach Istria, as daily mainline trains run to Rijeka and Rijeka is a hub for regular buses serving destinations all over Istria.
+This is another reliable all-year-round way to reach Istria, as daily mainline trains run to Rijeka and Rijeka is a hub for regular buses serving destinations all over Istria.
 First, travel from London to Rijeka as shown above.
 On arrival in Rijeka, walk out of the station and turn right.
 The bus station is 2 minutes walk straight down this main road, you can't miss it.
 Every couple of hours, buses link Rijeka with the historic coastal town of Porec, delightful picturesque Rovinj, and the wonderful roman remains in Pula.
 The main bus company is www.autotrans.hr, you can easily buy bus tickets when you get to Rijeka.

-This option operates from April to October, and is a great option as it combines Venice with Istria.
-First, travel from London to Venice as shown on the London to Italy page.
-You can take an afternoon Eurostar to Paris and the overnight Thello sleeper train to Venice, arriving around 09:34.
-Or travel by Eurostar & TGV to Switzerland, stay the night there, then travel through the Alps to Milan and Venice next day.
-The choice is yours.
-From Venice, two ferry companies, Venezia Lines (www.venezialines.com) & Commodore Travel (www.commodore-travel.hr) operate ferries April-October on various days of the week from Venice to Porec, Rovinj (Rovigno in Italian) Umag and Pula (Pola in Italian).
-The Venice-Porec ferry crossing only takes 2.5 hours.
-Start by checking the days the ferries operate, at www.venezialines.com & www.commodore-travel.hr.
+Venezia Lines (www.venezialines.com) operate ferries from Venice April-October on various days of the week to Porec, Rovinj (Rovigno in Italian) Umag and Pula (Pola in Italian).
+The Venice-Porec ferry crossing takes 2½ hours.
+Start by checking the days the ferries operate at www.venezialines.com.
 On days when a 17:00 ferry sails from Venice you can leave London in the afternoon on day 1, spend most of day 2 in Venice, and arrive in Porec or Rovinj in the evening of day 2!

 ![]() |